jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 data.
 It is further RECOMMENDED that Elliptic Curve Digital Signature Algorithm (ECDSA) ([@RFC7518, section 3.4]) be used for JWS.

-If JWS and JWK are used to sign JSON data, the JWS string is returned in the HTTP response for the download call.
+When JWS and JWK are used to sign JSON data, the JWS string is returned in the HTTP response for the download call.
 The client first verifies the JWS string and then decodes the Base64URL-encoded payload for JSON data.

-Furthermore, it is RECOMMENDED to follow the guidance from [@!RFC7481, section 3] to secure the bulk data path segment for encryption, authentication, and authorization.
+Furthermore, it is RECOMMENDED to follow the guidance from [@!RFC7481, section 3] to secure the bulk data URL for encryption, authentication, and authorization.

 # Operational Considerations

-It is NOT RECOMMENDED to make the RDAP bulk data available over FTP.
+It is NOT RECOMMENDED to make the RDAP bulk data available over FTP ([@!RFC959]).
 Compared to HTTPS, FTP is considered more complex to operate, less secure, and less firewall-friendly.

 # IANA Considerations